Gleeful Ghazals with Donald Levering: April 26, 10 am - 3 pm

 Class limit 10 students.

-Lunch break at noon.
+Writing lunch break at noon at Jules Poetry Playhouse.
 Bring your own lunch if desired.
-Plentiful snacks and beverages provided (coffee, tea, water).
+Plentiful snacks and beverages provided (coffee, tea, water, scones and/or bagels, chips, salsa, cookies).
 Ample time to explore the grounds of Jules’ Poetry Playhouse and walk the labyrinth.
-Nearby grocery and Placitas Pizza if desired for lunch options.

 Bring writing materials, free wi-fi if needed.